flint-bot/sparky/README.md

 * Handles pagination transparently.
 (Receive unlimited records)
 * Support for [authenticated HMAC-SHA1 webhooks](https://developer.ciscospark.com/webhooks-explained.html#sensitive-data)

-_**Note: If you are coming from using node-sparky version 3.x or earlier, note that the architecture, commands, and some variable names have changed.
-While this release is similar to previous versions, there are some major differences.
-Please read the API docs below and review the [CHANGELOG.md](CHANGELOG.md) before migrating your code to this release.
-If you are looking for the old release version, node-sparky@2.0.27 and node-sparky@3.1.19 is still available to be installed through NPM.**_

 ## Using `node-sparky` as a Node JS Package

 This module can be installed via NPM: